drazdra/UNN/README.md

 Let's start with the most naive question ever, that nearly everyone can answer: how do neural networks differ from regular software?

 To answer that, i suggest seeing a neural network as a "mind" *of a kind* :).
 But please, don't get triggered here, i don't mean it's a *human* mind :).
-Although it's certainly a mind as it can *analyze and predict*.
+Although it is certainly a mind as it can *analyze and predict*.

 Yes, it's the most primitive type of analysis and it processes data not the way we do, but it can still do both.
-It can analyze data to detect where the cat is and where the cup is and it can predict words well enough even to write essays, it even creates videos now by predicting the next frames.
+It can analyze data to detect where the cat is and where the cup is and it can predict words well enough even to write essays.
+It even generates videos now by predicting the next frames.

 To create this mind, we, as humans, code only its brain structure and functions, while the actual content of the mind is structured on its own, automatically, with the help of the structures and functions we have created.